Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Introduction

 \section{Introduction}

-The grand policy challenges of today can require a granular understanding of our economy, ideally in real time.
+The grand policy challenges of today require a granular understanding of our economy, ideally in real time.
 Examples include supply chain disruptions caused by pandemics, climatic shocks and regional conflicts, or transition policies for net-zero and economic resilience.
-New and large-scale data can help tackle these challenges, and statistical offices are currently exploring how such data can be developed \citep{UN2023, ons2023realtime, whitehouse2023supply, woloszko2023nowcasting}.
-New data come with new challenges, and it is unclear how the data sets can be interpreted in the terminology of national accounts (NAs).
+New and large-scale data can help tackle these challenges, and statistical offices are currently exploring how such data can be developed and used at a macroeconomic scale \citep{UN2023, ons2023realtime, whitehouse2023supply, woloszko2023nowcasting, swetkis2013putting, he2024electricity}.
+New data come with new challenges, and it is unclear how to interpret the data in the established terminology of national accounts (NAs), developed almost a century ago \citep{kuznets1937national}.
+NAs adopt an aggregate view on markets while hiding the realised patterns of exchange between the trading firms \citep{simon1995organizations}.
+Data based on realised payments and aggregated from the bottom up can complement the top-down data when studying our macroeconomy, with a large potential for novel applications \citep{mantziou2023gnar, mantziou2024gdp}.

-In this work, we use monthly experimental data on inter-industrial payments compiled from anonymised and aggregated data from the Bankers' Automated Clearing Services (Bacs) payments system and provided to the Office for National Statistics (ONS).
-Bacs system is one of the major payment systems used by businesses in the UK \citep{ons2023interindustry, payuk2013bacsprinciples, mantziou2023gnar}.
-This data embeds in a series of other real-time indicators explored by the ONS \citep{ons2023realtime,ons2022revolut} and offers an unprecedented view on the UK economy and supply chains.
-The data include a monthly network time series of industry-to-industry payments at 5-digit Standard Industry Classification (SIC) level and cover the period August 2015 to December 2023, and bears the potential to be sourced in real-time.
-Such granular real-time data on industry to industry flows had never been available before: official inter-industry input-output tables (IOTs) are much more aggregate, published with time lags and only available at an annual frequency.
+In this paper, we use monthly experimental data on inter-industrial payments compiled from anonymised aggregates extracted from the Bankers' Automated Clearing Services (Bacs) payments system and provided to the Office for National Statistics (ONS).
+Bacs system is one of the major payment systems businesses use in the UK \citep{ons2023interindustry, payuk2013bacsprinciples}.
+These data are embedded in a series of other real-time indicators explored by the ONS \citep{ons2023realtime, ons2022revolut} and offer an unprecedented view of the UK economy and its supply chains.
+The data include a monthly network time series of industry-to-industry payments at 5-digit Standard Industry Classification (SIC) level and cover the period from August 2015 to December 2023, and bear the potential to be sourced in real time.
+Such granular real-time data on industry-to-industry flows had never been available before, while official inter-industry input-output tables (IOTs) are much more aggregate, published with time lags and only available at an annual frequency.